amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/Projects/Google Fiber Project/Course2/README.md

-This is the 2nd Course Project
+This is the 2nd Course (The Path to Insights: Data Models and Pipelines)  Project